enkidevs/curriculum/JavaScript/React/component-lifecycle-methods.md

 As discussed before, **lifecycle methods** can be used to target a specific point in the *life* of a `component`.

-We can split them into three broader categories by the *type of event* it'll trigger them:
+We can split them into three broader categories by the *type of event* that will trigger them:

 ### 1. Mounting